yasmine-codes/CodeFirstGirls-Nanodegree-Project/README.md

 * Zodumo Mbuthuma

 # Project description:
-FilmNow is a film recommendation system that will allow you to enter a movie title of your choice and you will receive the movie info on the film you searched along with three recommendations based on it.
+FilmNow is a film recommendation system that allows you to enter a movie title of your choice and receive movie info on the film you searched along with three recommendations based on it.

 # Requirements:

-* Clone this GitHub repository into a folder on your device via terminal
+* Clone this GitHub repository into a folder on your device via terminal.
 * Import python-dotenv
 * Import SQLAlchemy
 * Import flask